 Why choose TONEX for Requirements Writing Training?

-Requirements Writing Training, and Specifications Writing Training course addresses the techniques used to write, validate and verify requirements and convert them to technical design specifications.
+Requirements Writing Training Course, and Specifications Writing Training course addresses the techniques used to write, validate and verify requirements and convert them to technical design specifications.
 It gives attendees the basic tools necessary to write effective system design specifications.
 Requirements are the foundation for building systems and software.
 They determine WHAT the system must do and drive the system development.
 Requirements are used to determine [verify] if the project team built the system correctly.
 The requirements development process identifies the activities needed to produce a set of complete and verifiable requirements.
-Learn how to:

 - Write well-formed, validated requirements and specifications

 - Analyze, Verify and Validate requirements into a user requirements document

 - Create Project Plan/SEMP with various plans, such as the review plans, configuration management plans, and risk plans.
 [Control the requirements development].

 - Establish Configuration management [CM] the process to control changes to the requirements and manage the baseline documentation.